Tracy Somerset, Duchess of Beaufort: Campaigner

-In 1989, Tracy Worcester began working with Friends of the Earth.
-Since then, she has been active in green politics as Associate Director of the International Society for Ecology and Culture, a trustee of The Gaia Foundation, the Trustee of The Schumacher Society and the Bath Environment Centre, on the Council of the UK's Soil Association, and a member of the International Forum on Globalisation.
+In 1989, Tracy Worcester began volunteering with Friends of the Earth.
+Since then, she has been active in green politics as a trustee of The Gaia Foundation, former Associate Director of the International Society for Ecology and Culture, trustee of The Schumacher Society and the Bath Environment Centre, on the Council of the UK's Soil Association, and former member of the International Forum on Globalisation.
 She was a member of the Referendum Party, which opposed Britain's involvement in the European Union.

-Since 1989, Tracy has been networking, fund raising, writing, making documentaries and public speaking to promote a more local food economy.
-Her feature length films include Is Small Still Beautiful in India, and The Politics of Happiness in Bhutan.
-Most recently, she produced a documentary film called Pig Business, highlighting the environmental and health impacts of the intensive factory farming of low quality pork.
+Since 1989, Worcester has been networking, fund raising, writing, making documentaries and public speaking to promote a more local food economy.
+Her feature-length films include Is Small Still Beautiful in India, and The Politics of Happiness in Bhutan.
+She produced a documentary film Pig Business, broadcast on Channel 4 in 2009, highlighting the environmental and health impacts of intensive factory pig farming.

-She founded and directs a campaign organisation called Farms Not Factories, which makes films and online content intended to encourage viewers to only buy meat with a high welfare label.

-In 2013, she was signatory to a campaign for women to be able to inherit all peerages and entailed estates.
+She founded and directs Farms Not Factories, a campaigning organisation that encourages people to only buy high-welfare meat from local, independent farmers.
+She lobbies the government and urges citizens to re-localise the food economy by buying locally produced food wherever possible.
+She has directed publicity stunts with celebrities such as Jerome Flynn and Dominic West in order to bring attention to intensive factory farms being built in the UK.
+She has worked with celebrity chefs including Hugh Fearnley-Whittingstall and Mark Hix to encourage people to only buy high welfare pork.
+She has purchased shares in Tesco, Sainsbury's, Domino's and Greggs, and attended shareholder meetings in order to campaign against high street food chains sourcing pork from factory farms.
+She has previously gone undercover to expose the conditions inside UK factory pig farms.

 During the campaign for the 2015 general election, she was one of several public figures who endorsed the parliamentary candidacy of the Green Party's Caroline Lucas.
+She canvassed for Jeremy Corbyn in the 2019 general election, and now supports George Galloway's Workers Party of Britain.
+She was one of the nine people who put up bail sureties for Wikileaks founder Julian Assange in 2012.

+In 2020, she established a chemical-free organic market garden venture named Forbidden Fruit and Veg, which operates inside the walled garden at her estate in Badminton.
+The head grower, along with the trainees, are all WWOOF participants who reside in her home.